houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 In section 1, I lay the groundwork for cashing-out and examining the tension between JavaScript and theoretical regular expressions.
 Firstly, I define concepts such as an alphabet, languages and classes of languages.
 Secondly, I take a look at Chomsky's hierarchy.
 Thirdly, I introduce the concept of a language denoting mechanism (a well-defined system for denoting a class of languages) and of a _regular_ language denoting mechanism.

 With these concepts in hand, my cashing-out strategy begins by analysing the claim that "JavaScript regular expressions are not regular" as the claim that "JavaScript regular expressions are not a regular language denoting mechanism".
 In constrast, theoretical regular expressions are a regular language denoting mechanism.
 Given this contrast, I think that my analysis makes the tension between JavaScript and theoretical regular expressions quite aparent - **JavaScript regular expressions are not a regular language denoting mechanism but their theoretical counterparts are**.
-Consequently, my cashing-out strategy ends with the following examination spread across each remaining sections.
+To back-up this anaylsis, my cashing-out strategy ends with the following examination spread across each remaining sections.

-In section 2, I show how both JavaScript and theoretical regular expressions are language denoting mechanism.
-I show how both are a well-defined system for denoting a class of languages by observing their syntax rules and that each regular expression denotes a language.
+In section 2, I show how both JavaScript and theoretical regular expressions are language denoting mechanisms.
+In particular, by observing their syntax rules and that each regular expression denotes a language, I infer that they they are both well-defined systems for denoting a class of languages.

 In section 3, I properly characterise regular language denoting mechanisms and explain how theoretical regular expressions are regular language denoting mechanisms.
 Firstly, I informally define the class of regular languages by talking about the class of *finite state* machines, called deterministic finite automata (DFAs).
 These machines constitute the quintessential language denoting mechanism that defines the class of regular languages.
 Any other regular language denoting mechanism must denote that particular class of languages.
+So, a language denoting mechanism is regular if and only if the class of languages it denotes *is* the class of regular languages.
 Secondly, I explain how theoretical regular expressions (by their equivalence to DFAs, NFAs and regular grammars) are a regular language denoting mechanism.

-In section 4, I focus on how JavaScript regular expressions are not regular language denoting mechanisms.
+In section 4, I focus on how JavaScript regular expressions are not a regular language denoting mechanism.
 Firstly, I dive into some code to demonstrate the usefulness of backreferences.
-By considering the JavaScript regular expression `/^(a*)b+\1$/` with a backreference as a counter-example, I informally prove that there's at least one instance of a JavaScript regular expression that does not denote a regular language.
-In fact, it denotes a context-free language.
+Then, by considering the JavaScript regular expression `/^(a*)b+\1$/` with a backreference as a counter-example, I informally prove that there's at least one instance of a JavaScript regular expression that does not denote a regular language.
 So, JavaScript regular expressions denote a proper superclass of regular languages.
-So, are not a regular language denoting mechanism.
+So, they are not a regular language denoting mechanism.
 Hence, JavaScript regular expressions are not regular.
-As a plus, I also show how that particular counter-example denotes a context-free language by looking at the class of machines called pushdown automata (PDAs).
+As a plus, I show how `/^(a*)b+\1$/` denotes a context-free language by looking at the class of machines called pushdown automata (PDAs).

 Here's an informal argument summarising my cashing-out strategy and examination.